CULTURE CORNER: AIR PLANTS (TILLANDSIA) AND OTHER BROMELIACEAE

 They vary greatly in growth and flowering habit and so are difficult to describe.
 Some are large, some small. some grey, some fuzzy, others smooth and some have beautifully perfumed flowers – they are all beautiful.
 They can be glued with most glues (NOT SILICONE ) or tied to most rough surfaces until the roots take hold.

 Vrieseas are a worthwhile addition to any garden or greenhouse as well as being an ideal indoor plant.
-I divide them into two categories; those with plain leaves and those I call “fancy” vrieseas.
-Fancy vrieseas have magnificent leaf colour and marking, whereas the plain varieties usually have soft green or purple leaves and striking sword like flower bracts which lasts for months.
+Some vrieseas have magnificent leaf colour and marking, whereas othere may be more plain with soft green or purple leaves but they usually make up by bearing a striking sword like flower bracts which lasts for months.
 They prefer shady conditions.

 POTTING Most Bromeliads, except for a few terrestrials, are either epiphytic or semi-epiphytic and can be tree mounted or potted.
 A Cymbidium orchid mix is most commonly recommended but they seem to do well in any medium provided it is very open and drains well.
 Pine barks are the basis for most mixes.
 The terrestrials (especially Cryptanthus) prefer a heavier mix e.g. a fern type mix, which will remain moist.
 Most Tillandsias need to be mounted on wood, rock, etc. but there are a few varieties that will do better if potted in a free draining open mix.

 WATERING Normal garden watering is fine.
 So long as their cups contain some water they will survive.
 Whether this is from weekly or more frequent watering or from normal rainfall does not really matter.
 It is nearly impossible to over water as the cups will simply overflow.